Just for students!

 - Must be enrolled at least half-time; award will be canceled if enrollment falls below half-time

-- Award eligibility based on EFC, cost of attendance, enrollment and other resources
+- Award eligibility based on EFC, cost of attendance, enrollment, cost of attendance and other resources

 - Award may be adjusted or canceled if there is a change to EFC, cost of attendance, enrollment or if you receive additional resources